 The City of West Palm Beach began the strategic planning process a few years ago with the introduction of ClearPoint.
 However, it felt like something was missing.
 They quickly realized a lack of long-term vision for the usage of ClearPoint created complexity and a lack of buy-in across the organization.
 The city decided they needed to define their process so they could successfully manage their strategy.
 They evaluated their departments' operations and the reports they needed to create a system that enabled everyone to execute the strategy.

 Each year, the Mayor, the Commission, and Senior Staff develop and revise the City of West Palm Beach's strategic plan.
 During this time, they focus on refining the mission, vision, and values of West Palm Beach.
 They have six core values and seven strategic priorities that inform the creation of their key performance metrics.

 In early 2018, West Palm Beach introduced their Community Dashboard.
-West Palm Beach Working is a public facing website that allows for transparency between the City and its citizens.
-It creates accountability and improves customer service within the local government.
-On the dashboard, you can find up-to-date key City performance measures pulling in data seamlessly from ClearPoint.
-The data serves as a snapshot for the public to view how the City is measuring up against the seven categories of their strategic plan.
-Citizens can see a description of each measure, an explanation of its performance, charts, and the measure’s overall status.
+West Palm Beach Working, a public facing website, allowed for transparency between the city and its citizens.
+It created accountability and improved customer service within the local government.
+On the dashboard, residents could find up-to-date key city performance measures pulling in data seamlessly from ClearPoint.
+The data served as a snapshot for the public to view how the city measures up against the seven categories of their strategic plan.
+Citizens could see a description of each measure, an explanation of its performance, charts, and the measure's overall status.

 With so much success in recent years, it might be possible for the City of West Palm Beach to become complacent.
 However, Mayor Jeri Muoio is committed to creating a sustainable process to continue expanding what they are currently doing.
 Years from now, the goal is to become a 5-STAR certified city.